iDVLTTU/SaturatedThickness/README.md

 ![ScreenShot](https://github.com/iDataVisualizationLab/SaturatedThickness/blob/master/figures/jsVersion.png)

-This work is in collaboration with a group in Civil Engineering department at TTU.
+This work is in collaboration with a group in the Civil Engineering department at TTU.